 Find an Approved Solicitor on the Aldermore Bank PLC

-My husband and I are novices when it comes to buying a property.
-Within the 48 hours our solicitor has forwarded the sale agreement to sign with a detailed report in anticipation of exchanging contracts shortly.
+My partner and I are first time buyers.
+Within the last couple of days our lawyer has sent a preliminary report and documents to look through with the expectation that exchange is imminent.
 Aldermore Bank have this afternoon contacted us to advise us that they have now hit a problem as our lawyer is not on their conveyancing panel.
-Please explain?
+What do we do from here?

 If you are buying a property with the assistance of a mortgage it is usual for the purchaser's solicitors to also act for the purchaser's lender.

 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
 An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Quality Scheme.

 Your property lawyers should contact Aldermore Bank and see if they can apply for membership of the Aldermore Bank conveyancing panel, but if that is not viable Aldermore Bank will instruct their own solicitors to act.
 You don't have to instruct a firm on the Aldermore Bank conveyancing panel and you may continue to use your own solicitors, in which case your legal fees may increase, and it may delay matters as you are adding another lawyer into the mix.

 I am due to move into my new home next Thursday.
 My conveyancing lawyer has asked me to provide him with a copy of the building insurance for the house as he says that he has to check this in has capacity as lawyer for Aldermore Bank.
 What does the insurance need to cover?